photoprism/photoprism-docs/docs/developer-guide/ui/infinite-scrolling.md

 ### Pseudo-Virtualization with placeholders

-Using the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) we can efficiently determine wether something is currently visible or not.
+Using the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) we can efficiently determine whether something is currently visible or not.
 We can use this information to replace all elements that are currently not in the visible area with simple placeholders of the same size.
 This drastically reduces the load on the browser, because these (often single-domnode) placeholder-elements require a LOT less resources.